 - EFR refresh training with French Kiss Divers (need to be taken if you EFR is older than 2 years): 3500 BHT (90€)

 - PADI registration fee: 154 AU$ (115 €)

 You’ll probably need also to complete your equipment during your training, for example, I bought a compass (60€), but if you decide to go for Divemaster a surface marker buoy and a computer are the minimum pieces of equipment you should get for yourself.

 If I add my flight ticket (550 €) and my accommodation (190 €), the total cost of my divemaster training was 1785 €.

 Conclusion of a 1-month challenge

-To start a Divemaster you should have at least 40 logged dives, and you have to finish it with a minimum of 60 logged dives.
-Well, that wasn’t my case; I started the training with 120 logged dives and finished it with 155 dives.
-Besides the number of logged dives, the different conditions I had to chance to try warm/cold water, sea/very salted/fresh water, very shallow to quite deep, nitrox, dry suit, cavern, wreck brought me an invaluable experience that undoubtedly helped me with the theoretical and practical training.
+I started the training with 120 logged dives and finished it with 155 dives.
+Besides the number of logged dives, the different conditions I had to chance to try in the past (cold water, deep diving, nitrox, drysuit, cavern, wreck,…) brought me an invaluable experience that undoubtedly helped me with the theoretical and practical training.

 But still, I had a lot to learn.
 The advantage with the Divemaster training in an internship mode is that you progress faster by repeating every day what you need to do until you do it well.
-At the end of my training, I had the wonderful feeling of that all my experiences came together like if all the pieces of a puzzles were in the right order and I finally got the big picture.
+At the end of my training, I had the wonderful feeling that all my experiences and knowledge came together like all the pieces of a puzzle: I finally got the big picture.